|

 time you play either 9 or 18 holes at least some multiple of nine.
 How did we end up playing 91 you might

 ask?
-First of all only I and
+First of all

+another 18.
 Why 37 you might ask?
-Somehow
+Somehow we got

-So we backtracked to number 11 then played 15 a second time.
+backtracked to number 11 then played 15 a second time.
 We didn’t do any better the second time so

 our score did not improve.